waryjack/ewhen08x/README.md

 ## Todo

-* Equipment editing and creation
+* Equipment editing and creation (regular gear; weapons/armor are done)
 * Vehicle creation
 * Modifying the character sheet for rabble & toughs to hide unnecessary info
-* Polish and cleanup
 * Documentation and localizing some text
-* Finding weird combatant error
+* Refactoring like, lots of crap
+* Testing in multiplayer setups (making sure updates propagate as expected, etc)